opentargets/opentargets.github.io/resources.md

 <br/>

 # [Open Targets Platform](http://www.targetvalidation.org/)
-We have developed the [Open Targets Platform](http://www.targetvalidation.org/) to provide summaries of the evidence for the involvement of a specific gene with a selected disease.
+The [Open Targets Platfor](http://www.targetvalidation.org/) - previously called the Target Validation Platform - is a freely available resource for the integration of genetics, omics and chemical data to aid systematic drug target identification and prioritisation.
+The Platform provides summaries of the evidence (e.g. germline variants, somatic mutations, pathways, drugs) for the involvement of a specific gene with a selected disease.
+It supports disease and target centric workflows, displays the evidence for target-disease associations, as well as profiles of relevant target and disease annotations.
+Please see [Carvalho-Silva et al. 2019](https://academic.oup.com/nar/article/47/D1/D1056/5193331) for more information.

 <br/>